dmiau/Personalized-Compass/Compass[transparent]/README.txt

 6.6.2014
 -------------------------------------------------------------------
 Goals of today:
-- implement the rotation hack
+- implemented the rotation hack
+- need to add text indication (and feedback on map...)